-In making the fall lawn treatment Crabgrass and other weedy grasses such as foxtail, which are not affected by selective weed chemicals, should be removed.
-Mow the Crabgrass closely and start the renovation before it produces seed.
+In making the fall lawn treatment Crabgrass and other summer weeds should first be removed.
+It is not necessary to wait until Crabgrass dies.
+In fact, it is better to mow the Crabgrass closely and start the renovation before it produces seed.
 After destroying the weed growth, a feeding and seeding program should be followed similar to that outlined for spring.

 Rake the surface to loosen the soil slightly before applying fertilizer and sowing the seed.
-Sow the seed uniformly, then use a light weight roller to press it into the soil.
+Only the grass will derive the benefits of grass food applied at this time because weeds have already ceased their vigorous growth.

+It is useless to sow cheap lawn mixtures in the fall.
+The annual grasses which comprise most of these preparations will succumb during the winter so seeding will have to be done again in the spring.
+Instead, choose a high quality seed composed of deep rooting perennial grass varieties Sow it uniformly, then use a light weight rolle to press the seed into the soil.
 Remove falling leaves regularly so they will not mat and smother the new planting.
-There is little danger of pulling up the tender grass if a flexible leaf rake is carefully used.
+There is no danger of pulling up the tender grass if a flexible leaf rake is carefully used.
 By keeping the lawn closely mowed the young grass will not be shaded too much by the old grass, but when growth begins to slow down raise the mower to cut 2 inches high.
 This will prevent serious damage from a heavy frost.